1HashCode/Employee-Management-Microservices/README.md

 ## 📬 API Documentation Snapshot
 This image showcases the OpenAPI (Swagger) documentation for the Employee Management System.
 It provides a visual overview of the available REST endpoints, request/response structures, and service contracts for each microservice.
-The documentation was generated automatically and helps developers and testers interact with the APIs efficiently during development and debugging.
+The documentation is generated automatically and helps developers and testers interact with the APIs efficiently during development and debugging.

-### Auth Controller
+### Auth Requests
 ![auth-requests](images/auth-controller-requests.png)

-### Employee Controller
+### Employee Requests
 ![employee-requests](images/employee-controller-requests.PNG)

-### Performance Controller
+### Performance Requests
 ![performance-requests](images/performance-controller-requests.PNG)

 ---

+## 📬 API Request Collection with Postman
+A complete and well-structured Postman collection (`Employee_Management_Service_API_Requests.postman_collection.json file`) is included in the project.
+It contains all the necessary API requests categorized by service, making it easy for developers or testers to interact with the system's endpoints quickly.
+Simply import the collection into Postman and start testing the microservices seamlessly.

 ## 🐳 Docker Compose Integration
 `Docker Compose` is used to streamline the orchestration of all microservices, supporting containers, and environments required for this project.
 It allows us to define and manage multiple containers in a single `YAML` file, ensuring all services start in the correct order with appropriate configurations and ports.